danielrosen29/PoliticalYouTube_LLM/README.md

 **Metrics:**

 To quantitatively assess the training examples and model responses in our study, we employed the Perspective API.
 The Perspective API, developed for The New York Times for identifying harmful or hateful messages through machine learning, provides a nuanced and comprehensive scoring system for text, especially that often seen in internet conversations.
 It evaluates text based on its potential negative impacts on a conversation.
-Our research utilized the following non-experimental API attributes:
+Our research utilized the following non-experimental API attributes each of which is a probability score representing a piece of text's likelyhood to fit the description:

 - TOXICITY
 - SEVERE_TOXICITY